 Wild Earth Preschool is a program of the education department at the Dallas Zoo which is operated by Dallas Zoo Management, Inc. (DZM) under a management agreement with the City of Dallas.
 The education department is led by Senior Director of Education, Marti Copeland.
-Wild Earth Preschool is headed by Early Childhood Manager, Katie Grimes.
-Katie has more than 20 years of experience in public, private, and informal educational settings, with specialties in environmental education, early childhood education, family programming, trauma-informed care, and special education.
-She earned her B.A. in Humanities and M.A. in Teaching with a concentration in special education from Trinity University, and is a Registered Horticultural Therapist and a Certified Interpretive Guide.
+Wild Earth Preschool is headed by Early Childhood Manager, Anna Lewis.
+Anna had 10 years of experience with informal and private educational settings, with specialists in environmental education, early childhood education, family programing, outdoor safety, trauma-informed care and camp programs.
+She earned her B.A in Environmental Science and Technical Theatre from Eckerd College and is a Certified Interpretive Guide.